soluna-studios/mail2beyond/docs/DOCUMENTATION.md

     name = "my_custom_connnector"
 ```

-### Overwrite the `pre_submit()` Method
+### Overwriting the `pre_submit()` Method
 The `mail2beyond.framework.BaseConnector.pre_submit()` method is used to validate the Connector object before any
 upstream connection is made.
 Normally, this method is used to validate the connector object's configuration before
 running the connector.
-When the object is first created, any keyword arguments (kwargs) passed into the object creation
+When the object is first created, any keyword arguments (kwargs) passed into the object at
-will be available in the object's `config` attribute.
+creation will be available in the object's `config` attribute.
 You can overwrite the
 `mail2beyond.framework.BaseConnector.pre_submit()` method to ensure required configuration values are present and
 valid.
 Additionally, the `parser` object is passed to this method and contains the mail headers and content of the SMTP
 messsage that triggered the connector and the `log` attribute contains the logger